P0136 – Meaning, Causes, Symptoms, & Fixes

 Your car has oxygen (O2) sensors that measure the amount of oxygen present in your exhaust.
 Based on the measurements taken, the O2 sensor will fluctuate between a high(rich) and low(lean) voltage reading.
 Your Engine Control Module (ECM) uses the voltage levels provided by your O2 sensors to regulate your engine’s fuel injector pulse.
 If you are seeing code P0136, it means that the O2 sensor behind your catalytic converter on bank 1 is malfunctioning.

 *No noticeable adverse conditions in some cases

-- Exhaust leak or catalyst failure in front of sensor
+- Exhaust leak in front of sensor 2

 - Corrosion in connecter

 Driving with trouble code P0136 is acceptable but only for a short period of time.
-Driving with this code for an elongated period of time could result in greater engine damage.
+Driving with this code for an elongated period of time could result in greater engine or catalyst damage.

 Code P0136 Common Diagnosis Mistakes

-Replacing the O2 sensor without checking for any leaks or loose connections or for any voltage issues within the O2 signal circuit.
+Replacing the O2 sensor without checking for any intake or exhaust leaks or loose connections.

 - A sensor is needed for this next action, and the FIXD Sensor is perfect for it.
 Scan codes and document freeze frame data then clear codes to verify failure.